Late life is commonly a period of transitions (eg, retirement, relocation) and adjustment to losses.

 Relocation may occur several times during old age—eg, to retirement housing with desirable amenities, to smaller quarters to reduce the burden of upkeep, to the homes of siblings or adult children, or to a residential care facility.
 Physical and mental status are significant predictors of relocation adjustment, as is thoughtful and adequate preparation.
-People who respond poorly to relocation are more likely to be living alone, socially isolated, poor, and depressed.
+People who respond poorly to relocation are more likely to live alone after their move and/or to be socially isolated, poor, and/or depressed.
 Men respond less well than women.

 Bereavement affects many aspects of an older person’s life.
 For example, social interaction and companionship decrease, and social status may change.
 The death of a spouse affects men and women differently.
 In the 2 years after death of a wife, the mortality rate in men tends to increase, especially if the wife’s death was unexpected.
 For women who lose a husband, data are less clear but generally do not indicate an increased mortality rate.

 With bereavement, some sleep disturbance and anxiety are normal; these effects usually resolve in months without use of medications.
 In contrast, grief that is prolonged and overwhelming is considered pathologic grief.
 It is characterized by the following: